Can Birds Drink Milk?

 • Over-concentration of nutrients when mixing.

-• Oxidation from heat and processing that damages vitamins.
+• Oxidation from heat and processing damages vitamins.

 • Caking that obstructs crop and digestion.